marybuie/data_scraping/README.md

 # data_scraping

-used code and advise from stack overflow to create this block of code: def extract_text(soup):
+used code and advice from stack overflow to create this block of code: def extract_text(soup):
     texts = soup_obj.findAll(text=True)
     return u' '.join(t.strip() for t in texts)